bytebeamio/rumqtt/rumqttc/README.md

 - Automatic reconnections by just continuing the `eventloop.poll()/connection.iter()` loop
 - Natural backpressure to client APIs during bad network
 - Immediate cancellation with `client.cancel()`
+- Support for WebSockets
+- Secure transport using TLS

 In short, everything necessary to maintain a robust connection